-陀 Pathways Implementation Vehicle Ø Model Language Leverage The ASAM Criteria v for people with SUD ^{ix} vith payers and SUD providers to ensure affordable access to the full continuum of care Require commercial payer coverage for all levels of care along the continuum of care defined in The ASAM Criteria , including with- drawal management levels, and enhanced services (i.e., co-occurring enhanced and biomedical enhanced services) Legislation State insurance regulations State-regulated insurer contracts Every health plan policy or contract issued, amended or renewed on or after [DATE] shall cover at least the followin benefits Food and Drug Administration approved medications for the treatment of a SUD, substance withdrawal, or overdose and the full range of levels of care in accordance with the most current edition of evidence-based, SUD-specific criteria developed by a nonprofit medical association generally recognized for its expertise in addiction treatment (e.g., of The ASAM Criteria developed by the American Society of Addiction Medicine), including but not limited to: Early intervention services; Outpatient services; Intensive outpatient services; Residential treatment services; Ambulatory withdrawal management services; Inpatient withdrawal management services; and Inpatient services.
-Require (or incentivize) SUD treatment program obtain- ment of ASAM Level of Care Certification through CARF SUD treatment program certification and licensure regulations Medicaid provider bulletins and provider manuals An adult residential treatment program providing SUD treatment shall after [DATE] obtain an ASAM Level of Care Certification from CARF in accordance with The ASAM Criteria .
+🏠 Pathways Implementation Vehicle 🧭 Model Language Leverage The ASAM Criteria with payers and SUD providers to ensure affordable access to the full continuum of care for people with SUD [×] Require commercial payer coverage for all levels of care along the continuum of care defined in The ASAM Criteria , including enhanced services (i.e., co-occurring enhanced and biomedical enhanced services) Legislation State insurance regulations State-regulated insurer contracts Every health plan policy or contract issued, amended or renewed on or after [DATE] shall cover at least the following benefits Food and Drug Administration approved medications for the treatment of a SUD, substance withdrawal, or overdose and the full range of levels of care in accordance with the most current edition of evidence-based, SUD-specific criteria developed by a nonprofit medical association generally recognized for its expertise in addiction treatment (e.g., of The ASAM Criteria developed by the American Society of Addiction Medicine), including but not limited to: Early intervention services; Outpatient services; Intensive outpatient services; Medically managed intensive outpatient services; Medically managed intensive outpatient services; Medically managed intensive outpatient services; Medically managed residential services; and Inpatient services.
+Require (or incentivize) SUD treatment program obtain- ment of ASAM Level of Care Certification SUD treatment program certification and licensure regulations Medicaid provider bulletins and provider manuals An adult residential treatment program providing SUD treatment shall after [DATE] obtain an ASAM Level of Care Certification in accordance with The ASAM Criteria .
 Make licensure require- ments for SUD treatment programs fully consistent with the ASAM levels of care • Legislation The [RELEVANT STATE AGENCY] shall incorporate level of care standards for all levels of care set forth in the current edition of evidence-based, SUD-specific criteria developed by a nonprofit medical association generally recognized for its expertise in addiction treatment (e.g., The ASAM Criteria developed by the American Society of Addiction Medicine) into licensure requirements for SUD treatment programs by [DATE].
-The revisions to [LICENSING REGULATION] shall establish standards for the types of SUD services to be offered, hours of clinical care and credentials of clinicians providing SUD services and shall ensure that SUD treatment is in accordance with the aforementioned criteria (e.g., The ASAM Criteria)
+The revisions to [LICENSING REGULATION] shall establish standards for the types of SUD services to be offered, hours of clinical care and credentials of clinicians providing SUD services, and shall ensure that SUD treatment is in accordance with the aforementioned criteria (e.g., The ASAM Criteria).

-^{ix} This toolkit does not include model regulatory language for providing coverage for all ASAM levels of care in the Medicaid program given the specificity of each state's circumstance.
+This toolkit does not include model regulatory language for providing coverage for all ASAM levels of care in the Medicaid program given the specificity of each state's circumstance.